TORNADO HQ: waiting on update ...

 • Scattered large hail and isolated very large hail events to 2 inches in diameter possible

-• Scattered damaging wind gusts to 70 mph possible
+• Scattered damaging winds and isolated significant gusts to 75 mph possible

 ↑ back to the list of watches ↑